MliliGenes/le-shell/README.md

 ## Regrets

 i didn't lock in this project on my own, after all i did 95% of the project <br>
-best regads le-saad aka sax aka MliliGenes aka sel-mlil
+best regards le-saad aka sax aka MliliGenes aka sel-mlil